 The Music Loft at Linden Lea

 is a small private house concert venue located up one flight of stairs to the second floor of the newly renovated barn.
-The space is climate controlled by a powerful heat pump, so it's cool in the summer and warm in the cooler months.
-Limited toilet facilities are available in the barn.
+The space is climate controlled by a powerful Fujitsu brand wall-mounted heat pump, so it's comfortable both in the summer and in the cooler months.
+A waterless toilet and camp sink are available in the barn.
 There is off-road parking in the mown pasture adjacent the barn.
 There is limited lighting in the field, so please be sure to bring a flashlight and to wear sensible shoes to get to and from your vehicle!
-The Music Loft has excellent acoustics and offers a comfortable and intimate performance space for enjoying great Celtic and traditional music without the need for amplification.
+The Music Loft has excellent acoustics and offers a comfortable and intimate performance space for enjoying great Celtic and traditional acoustic music without the need for amplification.

 Why "Linden Lea"?

-A lot of people ask why this farm is called "Linden Lea" and the answer is that it is named after the lovely song by Ralph Vaughan-Williams which describes the bucolic pleasures of life on a farm in Dorset.
-Like the Dorset farm in Vaughan-Williams's song, this "Linden Lea" has "flow'ry gladed" woodlands, a babbling brook, loads of birds whistling over head, several apple trees which "do lean down low", and even a number of linden trees.
+A lot of people ask why this farm is called "Linden Lea."
+It is named after a lovely song based on a poem by the Victorian Dorset writer William Barnes in praise of the bucolic pleasures of rural life.
+The Edwardian English composer Ralph Vaughan-Williams poem subsequently set Barnes's poem to music, and the resulting song became one of the composer's most beloved works.
+Like the farm in the song, this "Linden Lea" has "flow'ry gladed" woodlands, a babbling brook, plenty of birds whistling over head, several apple trees which "do lean down low", and even a fair number of linden trees.

 Linden Lea - A Dorset Song